 - a.
 No "evergreen" provision (i.e., no automatic increase in the number of shares available under the plan) - b.
 No repricing of underwater options or stock appreciation rights ("SARs") - c.
 No liberal share recycling (i.e., no recycling of shares tendered or withheld to satisfy taxes or the exercise/purchase price) - d.
 Minimum one-year vesting on awards - e.
 No dividends or dividend equivalents can be issued before an award has vested - f.
-Annual limit on non-employee director compensation - g.
-Awards subject to forfeiture/clawback pursuant to Company policy
+Annual limit on individual award grants and non-employee director compensation - g.
+Awards subject to forfeiture/clawback pursuant to Company policy - h.
+No single trigger accelerated vesting upon a change in control - i.
+All awards subject to clawback provisions